Hotel der Nederlanden: Colonial hotel

 In 1837, the house was renovated into a hotel known as Hotel Palais Royale; which would start the beginning of the building as one of the grandest hotel in Batavia.
 The name Hotel der Nederlanden was acquired in 1846.
 In 1906, the dining hall of the hotel was remodeled by Indies architect Moojen.
 In 1922, the main building of the hotel on the Rijswijk entrance was remodeled.

 Post-independence

 In the 1950s, the hotel rating was downgraded to a "B" class hotel, as seen in the 1951 government rankings.
 It was ranked behind the Hotel des Indes, which was the only "A" class hotel in Jakarta at that time.
 In 1958, the hotel's name was nationalized into Hotel Dharma Nirmala to remove all Dutch colonial nuances while keeping the HDN initials which had been used in the glassware and crockery.

 Later, a restaurant wing was added to the hotel.
 This restaurant, known as The Ambassador, was among the few building in Jakarta that was equipped with air-conditioning unit.

 Later, Hotel Dharma Nirmala was converted into the headquarter of the Tjakrabirawa Regiment.
-In 1969, the hotel was demolished and the Bina Graha presidential office and museum was built in its place between 1969-1970.
+In 1969, the hotel was demolished and the Bina Graha presidential office and museum was built in its place between 1969 and 1970.